 Frequency of valid demands or expected operation within the monitoring period

-PRA or some other reasonable risk/safety consideration(s)If (a)(1) goals are not appropriate, not commensurate with safety, or did not take IOE into account where practicable, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure.
+PRA or some other reasonable risk/safety consideration(s)If (a)(1) goals are not appropriate, not commensurate with safety, or did not take IOE into account where practicable, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure.

 If (a)(1) goals are satisfactory, but have not been met, evaluate the licensee’s corrective actions.
 Repeated failure to meet goals may be indicative of inadequate corrective action.
 However, note that failure to meet (a)(1) goals is not, by itself, an MR violation.
 However, failure to take timely and adequate corrective action when (a)(1) goals are not met (corrective action that addresses the cause(s) of the problem(s)) may constitute a 50.65(a)(1) violation (depending on the circumstances) in addition to any other safety-significant findings.